-Validate server certs: Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
-Defaults to No.
+Validate server certs: Toggle to Yes to reject certificates that are not authorized by a CA in the CA certificate path, nor by another trusted CA (e.g., the system's CA).

 Server name (SNI): Server name for the SNI (Server Name Indication) TLS extension.
 This must be a host name, not an IP address.